JLL Posts $6.4B Q1 Revenue on Capital Markets Surge and AI-Driven Leasing

 Jones Lang LaSalle (JLL) kicked off 2025 with a formidable first quarter, generating nearly $6.4 billion in revenue.
 This figure represents an 11% increase compared to the same timeframe last year, underscoring the firm's ability to navigate persistent macroeconomic headwinds.
-Bolstered by sustained momentum in the industrial and office sectors, the real estate giant saw its adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) surge by 22% year-over-year.
+Driven by a surge in capital markets activity and AI-fueled leasing demand, the real estate giant saw its adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) surge by 22% year-over-year.

 Key Details